 Fabulous Fungi Around the Globe

-We truly hope that each of you greatly enjoyed reading, and hopefully learning from, this article about these Fabulous Fungi Around the Globe.
-It’s also our sincere hope that doing so has left you with either a new or renewed appreciation for such wonders of Nature.
+We truly hope that each of you greatly enjoyed reading, and hopefully learning from, this article we’ver created about these Fabulous Fungi Around the Globe.
+It’s also our sincere hope that doing so has served to leave you with either a new or renewed appreciation for such wonders of Nature.

-Unfortunately, many other such species around the world now find themselves facing threats to their continued existence.
-Many of those dangers, in fact, stem from the actions of mankind.
-We must each do all we can to protect and preserve them all.
+Unfortunately, many other such species located around the world now find themselves facing serious threats to their continued existence.
+Many of those numerous dangers, in fact, stem from the actions of mankind.
+We must each do everything that we can to protect and preserve them all.

-Check out our other articles on 5 Captivating Plants of Canada, 3 Spectacular Marvels of Spain, 7 Awesome Invertebrates of Australia, 6 Prominent Animals of Peru
+Check out our other articles on 5 Captivating Plants of Canada, 3 Spectacular Marvels of Spain, 7 Awesome Invertebrates of Australia, 6 Prominent Animals of Peru, The Mighty Tornado

 The first photo of “jelly ear” is misidentified, it’s not Auricularia, it’s a species of Exidia (“amber jelly roll”).